National Data Node

 Some Local-EGAs are already in production (e.g. in Nordic countries).
 ELIXIR-SI is setting up national Local-EGA for Slovenia funded by ELIXIR-SI RI-SI-2 National infrastructure project.
-Full operation is expected by mid 2021 with first available version by the end of 2020.
+Full operation is expected in 2024 with first available version tentatively by the end of 2023.

 A Local-EGA is a national collection of sensitive human -omics data.
 The Local-EGA will allow you to deposit sensitive human data locally (and comply with national guidelines for storing that data) but enable data reuse across national boundaries by sharing the metadata of the nationally archived data with the Central / Main EGA.

 The shared metadata can be searched through the main EGA portal.
 This will allow you to use the EGA search engine to search for data stored in every participating country.
 You can also search and retrieve information from the Local-EGA by using the Local-EGI API, so you can build your own services that are based on the available data and use the Local-EGI API.